pgexperts/handyrep/docs/setup.rst

 Switching to the handyrep user, she generates an ssh key, and then copies that public key to that user's authorized_keys.

+She then downloads the handyrep code and installs it at

 handyrep.conf
 =============